4ntoined/pokemonpy-package/log.md

 Date: 2025 change the pokemon.py gameversion

+4march

+yeah i don't know whats going on at this point I was doing well I was working through figuring out how to rework mon.move() for the idea of multiple targets and I just caught something that made me mad so im walking away

 3 march

 i have done so much that it feels easier to list what is left to do